CodingGarden/faqs/README.md

 ## What do you do for a living?

-I work full time as the Chief Full Stack Engineer at a Software Consultancy in Denver, Colorado.
+In June 2022 I started creating content full time!

 ## What does CJ R. stand for?